RobertARandolph/AdmiralBumbleBee.com/_posts/2019-10-12-The-problem-with-the-Drum-Dial.md

 It may not be _precise_, as I've shown in the image above, because heads/hoops/drums vary slightly, but it is possible to get a good idea of what's happening.

 As long as you create tension bands that cross the center of the drum, it's possible to make educated guesses about where (very) mild ripples may be occurring (always adjacent to the tension band).
-Knowing where these variations in tension exists allows the user to interpret the drum dial readings intelligently.
+Knowing where these variations in tension exists allows the user to interpret the Drum Dial readings intelligently.

 The image above is a recreate of a real tension measurement, exaggerated, so that you can visualize what happens when opposing rods are tuned together.
 The tension is highest between the rods and becomes looser parallel to the line between them.
 The 'soft spots' and light ripples are easy to predict.

-When moving the drum dial over the head, you can anticipate where the highest tension and variances will be.
-Ideally you want to put the drum dial at the point where the tension rod has the most influence.
+When moving the Drum Dial over the head, you can anticipate where the highest tension and variances will be.
+Ideally you want to put the Drum Dial at the point where the tension rod has the most influence.
 If the tension bands are maintained to cross center, that point will always be nearest to the tension rod!

 ## Spots